gmeadiv/reading-notes/code_301/class-06.md

   - pairing an applicant with an employee is a common step during the interview process
 6. Work environment readiness
   - employers expect to train fresh hires with pair programming

+# Lecture notes

+## WRRC- Web Request Response Cycle
+- client types into my browser twitterdotcom
+  - client can be anything internet connected
+  - slient is whoever is asking for information
+- get request: message is sent out into the internet and to twitter's server for information
+- server sends us back access to twitter's website
+  - server is the thing that is giving back information/error message

+## the cloud
+- kind of a marketing term/buzzword
+-